ob-ivan/ommacomics/README.md

 - Publish uploaded chapters for the readers.
 - Move chapters to the recycle bin and remove them permanently from there.

-## Development

-- This project uses `npm` to manage JavaScript dependencies.
-- Please use `npm run dev` and `npm run watch` to create development builds.

 ## Installation
 - Install PHP 8.
 - Install nginx.